Kawaiisu language: Morphology

 Kawaiisu is an agglutinative language, in which words use suffix complexes for a variety of purposes with several morphemes strung together.

-Sounds
+Phonology

 Vowels

 Kawaiisu has a typical Numic vowel inventory of six vowels.

 Consonants

 Kawaiisu has an atypical Numic consonant inventory in that many of the predictable consonant alternations in other Numic languages are no longer predictable in Kawaiisu.
 The Kawaiisu consonant inventory, therefore is much larger than the typical Numic language.